koraytugay/koraytugay.github.io/content/various/missing-semester.md

 echo "My Name is: $myName"

 # The following will print: My name is: $myName
-echo 'My Name is: $myName' # Variables in single quotes are not processedp
+echo 'My Name is: $myName' # Variables in single quotes are not processed
 ```

 ### Variables